thaysom22/gitpod-full-template-dec2020/README.md

 * Add restart game button to main page
 * Update expression generation and evaluation to include expressions involving fractions
 * Add animation effects to displaying/hiding of elements on page to improve user experience and feedback
+* Add a countdown timer to the click to play component that runs once a player clicks ?
-* Implement time bonus component to scoreboard which rewards players for answering quickly
+* Implement time bonus component (calculated from countdown timer value at end of turn) to scoreboard which rewards players for answering quickly
 * Add feature to welcome modal which allows user to select amount of time allowed per question
 * Add a popup instruction that appears only on each player's first turn after they generate a random number: 'select the expression that gives the highest value when x= '